antonioribeiro/google2fa/README.md

 ## Deprecation Warning

 Google API for QR generator is turned off.
-All version of that package prior to 5.0.0 are deprecated.
+All versions of that package prior to 5.0.0 are deprecated.
 Please upgrade and check documentation regarding [QRCode generation](https://github.com/antonioribeiro/google2fa#generating-qrcodes).

 ## Testing